 JSI Helps Pakistan Introduce Chlorhexidine to Save Newborn Lives

-Samira is eight and a half months pregnant and about to give birth in a remote village in rural Pakistan, accessible to the outside world only by small, canoe-type boats.
+Samira will soon give birth in a village in rural Pakistan that is accessible to the rest of the world only by small, canoe-like boats.
 When Samira gives birth, she will likely follow the local tradition of placing surma (a lead-based concoction) on her newborn’s umbilical stump to prevent infection.

 However, research has shown that placing surma (and other traditional remedies such as ash, oil, and cow dung) on umbilical stumps can actually cause infection, rather than prevent it.